This Easy Black-Eyed Pea Salad is perfect for New Year’s – but will also bring rave reviews at picnics, potlucks and family get-togethers!

 - 3/4 cup finely chopped fresh cilantro

-Combine black-eyed peas, corn, chopped roasted red pepper, cucumber, mango and half of the cilantro in a large bowl.
+Combine black-eyed peas, corn, chopped roasted red pepper, cucumber, mango, red onion and half of the cilantro in a large bowl.